STEC: See-Through Transformer-based Encoder for CTR Prediction: Our Proposed Model

 \subsubsection{Concatenation Layer}

 The STEC architecture combines learned interactions from multiple orders of interaction through the concatenation operation.
-Since the distributions of the interactions can be vary greatly, batch normalization is applied to interactions at each level before they are fused.
+Since the distributions of the interactions can vary greatly, batch normalization is applied to interactions at each level before they are fused to form the representation $H$ that will be used the feed forward layer to produce the final outcome.